 Let's face it - being stuck indoors with our little ones can be challenging at the best of times.

-But following the news that UK schools and colleges are now closed for the foreseeable future, days just like that now look set to become our new normal.
+But following the news that UK schools and colleges are now closed for the foreseeable future, days just like that now have become our new normal.

 Don’t get us wrong – we all love our kiddos.
 But spending every day with them at home, particularly if you are self-isolating, attempting to home-school, and trying to do work of your own from home, is a tough prospect.

-Julie Morgenstern, New York Times best-selling author of Time to Parent, said that it’s vital to keep up a routine, no mater what’s on it.
+Julie Morgenstern, New York Times best-selling author of Time to Parent, said that it’s vital to keep up some sort of a routine, no matter what is on it, in order to maintain some normality during these odd times.
 She explained, “In a time of chaos, organisation, structure and routine where you can create it is critical to your mental and physical health and your relationships as a family.
 Sit down to figure out some order in your home – what rooms will be used for work , what rooms are for ‘school or kid activities’, what rooms for phone calls (for noise pollution), and what spaces are purely for family relaxation.